 Holy Ghost Catholic School will comply in every way with the diocesan guidelines for admission of students as stated in the Handbook and Book of Policies for the Schools of the Diocese of Baton Rouge.
-Admission for new students as well as re-admission for currently enrolled students is based on an evaluation of each student's needs to see if the student's needs outweigh what Holy Ghost Catholic School can provide.

 Holy Ghost Catholic School is open to all qualified students regardless of race, color, sex, or national origin.
 Parents are expected to show an interest in the education of their children by cooperating with the administration and faculty in all school matters.
 Students will be expected to comply with all school regulations and conduct themselves at all times in a manner which is conducive to good learning and good conduct.